 Another bonus of the GXiVR8020A3 is that it’s being marketed as VR-ready.
 If you haven’t heard of Virtual Reality gaming yet – where have you been?
-Just kidding, but be prepared for a whole new immersive gaming experience once the technology around VR starts getting more mainstream.
+Seriously though, be prepared for a whole new immersive gaming experience once the technology around VR starts getting more mainstream.

 Anyway, because this computer has hardware that is able to handle VR gaming, if you really wanted to you could get yourself a VR headset today and you’d be able to start playing VR games in some capacity.

 Realistically speaking though, virtual reality gaming is still in its infancy.
 There’s still not that many games available, and I guess not everyone is interested in it yet (some of the hardware can be pretty pricey).
 Still, it’s good to know that this computer will be able to handle VR games when they start to become more popular.